 The afternoon was spent practising fingerspelling and reminding ourselves of all the rules and guidelines pertaining to fingerspelling.
 Then we put theory into practice by playing some games that required very quick thinking – something we felt we were all lacking after five solid hours of signing!

-I had to miss my next class as, at a week beyond my due date I daren’t risk being an hour away from home.
+I had to miss my next class, a week beyond my due date; I didn’t risk being an hour away from home.
 As it was, Elsie Sara Annie was born the following Friday, 11th October.
 I spent most of my labour bouncing on a yoga ball, bidding for BSL DVDs and books on eBay, and trying to fingerspell all the signs around the hospital.
 It was a very useful distraction!
 My next Level 3 class was the following Saturday, and at only eight days old, Elsie attended with me.
-Does she get the record for the youngest ever BSL student?
-I’m not sure how much work got done that day as we played ‘Pass the Baby’ for cuddles, and I learned a new skill – namely signing with one hand whilst feeding her!
+Does she get the record for the youngest-ever BSL student?
+I’m not sure how much work got done that day as we played ‘Pass the Baby’ for cuddles, and I learned a new skill – signing with one hand whilst feeding her!
 I’ve started to use some basic signs when I’m talking to her – things like ‘milk’ and ‘sleep’ and it might be just my imagination, but she sometimes looks like she’s copying me.

 A couple of weeks ago, instead of a class, we attended the Firstpoint Community Forum, which was a really interesting day.
 There were speakers and stalls from various organisations and charities, and all the presentations were either in BSL or English with interpreters and live text relay.
 It was really interesting for me to watch the different interpreters and see how they translated from BSL to English and vice versa.
-I really tried to ignore the spoken English and concentrate on understanding what was being signed.
-I can’t imagine ever being fluent enough to be an interpreter, but watching professionals made me determined to stick with it and also made me realise that I needed to get more signing practise between lessons.
-With that in mind I’ve applied to be a volunteer teaching assistant working with a BSL teacher in her Level 2 class.
-I’m really excited about it and am just waiting to get my CRB check completed, and then hopefully I’ll be able to start after Christmas.
+I really tried to ignore spoken English and concentrate on understanding what was being signed.
+I can’t imagine ever being fluent enough to be an interpreter.
+Still, watching professionals made me determined to stick with it and also made me realise that I needed to get more signing practice between lessons.
+With that in mind, I’ve applied as a volunteer teaching assistant working with a BSL teacher in her Level 2 class.
+I’m really excited about it and am just waiting to complete my CRB check, and hopefully, I’ll be able to start after Christmas.
 Watch this space…….